Sky Sisters Paragliding

 Are there rest days?

 Flying every day can be a lot!
-You are always welcome to take a rest morning, afternoon, or full day whenever it is right for you!
-If we have a full weather day or decide as a group to do an alternate full day activity there are plentiful options!
+You are always welcome to take a rest day whenever it is right for you!
+Alternate activities are available on weather days as a group!

 What else do I need to do before traveling?